inphinit/inphinit/README.md

 Note that we are still in the development phase, and in 2 weeks we intend to launch the first beta, which will be available via composer, _version 2.0_ is not yet recommended for production, so prefer to use it only for testing or criticism that you wish to do during this step.

-To install it you must have at least PHP 5.4, but it is **recommended that you use PHP 8** due to PHP support issues, read:
+To install it you must have at least _PHP 5.4_, but it is **recommended that you use PHP 8** due to PHP support issues, read:

 > - https://www.php.net/supported-versions.php
 > - https://www.php.net/eol.php